janikvonrotz/janikvonrotz.ch/content/post/2025-02-24-surive-american-techno-imperialism.md

 Digital sovereignty emphasizes the control and autonomy of nations over their own digital infrastructure, data, and technology policies.

-Resisting external influence especially for democracies has become crucial.
+Resisting external influence especially for democracies has become a crucial element.

+Democratic processes requires objectivity and a healthy media landscape.

+The influence of big tech in social media and the internet overall has a bad effect on this factors.

 ### Make Europe first but not